 Amazon re:Invent is a great place to gather feedback from industry professionals, and especially gauge cloud-industry trends.
 This past year, we used the opportunity to collect and analyze statistics disclosed by industry professionals surveyed at our booth.
-The results reveal the industry’s most pressing challenges and needs, the direction in which data warehousing is moving, and in particular illuminates how Redshift is gaining serious traction among the foremost data warehouse leaders.
+The results reveal the industry’s most pressing challenges and needs, the future of data warehousing, and in particular illuminates how Redshift is gaining serious traction among the foremost data warehouse leaders.

 Responses from more than 800 re:Invent attendees support what industry experts such as Gartner have been saying – that cloud-based data warehousing solutions, such as Amazon Redshift, are transforming the market, leading to a noticeable shift in industry leadership and the way vendors will have to approach clear needs and challenges that still exist in data warehousing.

 Check out the full Panoply re:Invent 2016 Survey Report to learn more about our methodology, and for more detailed findings.